 Some churn is inevitable and there are many reasons that subscribers choose to cancel their service that are simply out of the content owner’s control.
 But according to Matt Goldman, many subscription businesses don’t realize how much revenue is lost to involuntary churn.
 Matt is the CEO at Churn Buster, where he’s focused on making subscription businesses more efficient and profitable.
 Before Churn Buster, Matt was a co-host on The Rocketship Podcast, where he interviewed 300+ subscription-business founders and learned the ins and outs of raising capital, growth, churn, and everything in between.

 We had the chance to hear from Matt about the ways that subscription businesses can easily increase their subscriber retention using tools that automatically prevent churn due to failed payments and expired cards.
+If you're interested in learning even more about video monetization, check out our comprehensive guide to video monetization for a complete look into the nuances of video monetization.

 Churn Buster provides tools to increase retention for subscription-based business.
 Which ones are most valuable for a subscription video service?